Sahil0502/Azure-Powered-Olympic-Data-Hub/README.md

 ## How to Use 🛠️
 1. Clone the repository: `git clone <repository-url>`
-2. Set up Azure services as outlined in the [Setup Guide](https://github.com/user/repo/blob/main/SETUP.md).
+2. Set up Azure services as outlined in the [Setup Guide](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/).
 3. Run the data pipeline using Azure Data Factory.
 4. Open the Power BI dashboards to explore insights.

 ## Contributing 🤝
 Contributions are welcome!
-Please follow the guidelines in the [Contributing Guide](https://github.com/user/repo/blob/main/CONTRIBUTING.md).
+Please follow the guidelines in the [Contributing Guide](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

-## License 📜
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/user/repo/blob/main/LICENSE.md) file for details.

 ## Contact 📬
 For questions or support, please reach out to: